blas-lapack-rs/openblas-src/README.md

 The package provides [BLAS][1] and [LAPACK][2] using the [OpenBLAS][3]
 implementation.
-By default, the package will build and use a bundled OpenBLAS, which requires a Fortran compiler.
+By default, the package will build and use a bundled OpenBLAS, which requires a Fortran and C compiler.

-The following two Cargo features are supported:
+The following Cargo features are supported:

-- `static-openblas` to link to OpenBLAS statically and
+* `static-openblas` to link to OpenBLAS statically,
-- `system-openblas` to skip building the bundled OpenBLAS.
+* `system-openblas` to skip building the bundled OpenBLAS, and
+* `exclude-cblas` to skip building CBLAS.

 ## Where are all the FFI definitions?